WeblateOrg/meta/.github/ISSUE_TEMPLATE/support_question.md

 **Screenshots**

 <!--
-If applicable, add screenshots to help explain your problem.
+If applicable, add screenshots to better explain your problem.
 -->

 **Exception traceback**

 <!--
-In case you observed server erorr or crash, please see
+In case you observed server error or crash, please see
 <https://docs.weblate.org/en/latest/contributing/debugging.html>
 for information how to obtain that.
 -->